opengauss-mirror/website/app/en/ai-coding-assistants/index.md

 This policy applies to all forms of contributions submitted to the openGauss community (including but not limited to all code and documentation repositories under the openGauss organization):

-- **Source code and scripts**：including various core code, test cases, and build scripts.
+- **Source code and scripts**: including various core code, test cases, and build scripts.
-- **Technical documents and community content**：including API references, deployment guides, release logs, and Wiki pages.
+- **Technical documents and community content**: including API references, deployment guides, release logs, and Wiki pages.
-- **Configurations and metadata**：including Containerfiles/Dockerfiles, and CI/CD configuration files.
+- **Configurations and metadata**: including Containerfiles/Dockerfiles, and CI/CD configuration files.

 ## **3. Legal & Compliance**